 As an alternative, consider tool-suites that are integrated.
 In exchange for potentially losing a minuscule amount of highly-specific functionality, your team saves time not having to redundantly manage data and processes across disparate platforms.
 Integrated, non-silo product suites make a huge impact in terms of reducing overhead and introducing an overall streamlining effect to your I&O team.

-Blind spots are areas of the I&O environment where staff has no visibility.
+Blind spots in IT management are areas of the I&O environment where staff has no visibility.
 This lack of insight will inevitably lead to last-minute fire drills and unnecessary surprises.
 We’ve all witnessed scenarios where IT production levels seemed to be running at optimal levels.
 However, in reality, latent problems had been forming for months.
 The situation suddenly degraded to the point of

 imminent failure and your team has no advanced warning.
 The method of discovery?
 Angry users.
 Not a great situation to facilitate your optimization efforts.